pmcgrath/dhab/readme.md

 # Repo content
 - Will need a Dockerfile
-	- This repo has a simple script that is aloop echoing a version and sequence number
+	- This repo has a simple script that is a loop echoing the version and a sequence number
 	- Used docker multistage build file, so I could include the version in the script as part of the image build, this is silly but I need something similar for golang based images
-- reaadme.md will appear in the dockerhub repo
+- reaadme.md will appear in the dockerhub repository page
 - I am using docker automated build [hooks](https://docs.docker.com/docker-cloud/builds/advanced/#custom-build-phase-hooks) to allow me do some dynamic labelling and tagging
+	- Created a hooks/build - this contains a script that wraps the docker build command - will create an image with latest tag
+	- Created a hooks/post_push - this allows me to tag the just created image
-- Could have used git [tags or branches](https://docs.docker.com/docker-hub/builds/) for the tagging
+- Could have used git [tags or branches](https://docs.docker.com/docker-hub/builds/) for tagging the image, would make thehook/post_push redundant
+- Could have added tests also, see [here](https://docs.docker.com/docker-cloud/builds/advanced/#override-build-test-or-push-commands)